-This card has a 50,000 UR point sign-up bonus.
+This card has a sign-up bonus worth 50,000 UR points.
 It can be earned after spending $4,000 in the first 3 months.

 I like that Citi has taken a different approach towards their premium card than Chase and Amex.
 The amount of bonus categories and their multipliers makes this card a bonanza for international travelers.
 The fourth night free benefit and the travel credit add to the card’s value.

 Before signing up for the Citi Prestige, keep your travel plans in mind.
 If you want to travel domestically or to hotels, try another card.
 If international travel is more your style, the Citi Prestige is a great card.